SMSourov/yt-dlpPS/README.md

 Powershell v7, FFmpeg, Ffprobe is needed to use this.

-Put `yt-dlp.exe` in the folder where you will run this script and make a folder named `bin`
+Put `yt-dlp` in the folder where you will run this script and make a folder named `bin`
 That folder, keep `ffmpeg.exe` and `ffprobe.exe`

+This should work on both Windows and Linux without any problem